As providers of specialist IT support and web services, we’re certainly not desk-bound, and our recent family expedition

-We’re very much a family business, and as a family we walked Scarlett’s Stride – my husband Stuart, Bandicoot’s founder, my son, Jamie, his friend, Rio, and me, Anna, helping out with Bandicoot’s admin, HR and marketing.
+We’re very much a family IT support business, and as a family we walked Scarlett’s Stride – my husband Stuart, Bandicoot’s founder, my son, Jamie, his friend, Rio, and me, Anna, helping out with Bandicoot’s admin, HR and marketing.

 Raising Funds with a Resurrected Walk

 The Church of St John the Divine at Cliviger, dates from the 16th century – it was consecrated in 1787.
 It’s Burnley’s second oldest church and, because of its age, it’s been facing an uphill struggle.